ErikEJ/EFCorePowerTools/src/GUI/efcpt/readme.md

 ### Excluding objects

 The config file will always contain all current database objects.

+You can exclude indvidual database objects with `"exclude": true` for the object.

-You can use the `exclusionWildcard` item under each type of data object to filter included objects.
+You can also use the `exclusionWildcard` item under each type of data object to filter included objects.

 You can use the following filter expressions:

-- `abc*`: Starts with.
-NOTE: Not implemented yet.
-- `*xyz`: Ends with.
-NOTE: Not implemented yet.
 - `*`: Exclude all objects in section unless `"exclude": false` is explicitly set.
+(Overrides all other filters)
+- `abc*`: Exclude all objects in section that starts with `abc`.
+- `*xyz`: Exclude all objects in section that ends with `xyz`.

 All filters are case sensitive.